 You can look after most cuts and wounds yourself.
-You can:

 - stop any bleeding by holding a clean cloth or bandage on it and apply firm pressure

 - clean the wound by rinsing it with clean water and picking out any dirt or debris with tweezers (don't use antiseptic cream)

 - cover the wound (small wounds can be left uncovered)

 See a doctor or nurse for a tetanus immunisation within a day if you have had any cut or abrasion and any of the following apply:

 - it is more than 10 years since your last tetanus shot or you can’t remember when you last had a tetanus shot

 - it is more than 5 years since your last tetanus shot and there was dirt in in the cut or abrasion, or the cut is deep